 5.2.
 The pressure in the crankcase shall be measured at an appropriate location.
 It shall be measured at the dip-stick hole with an inclined-tube manometer.

 5.3.
-The vehicle shall be deemed satisfactory if, in every condition of measurement defined in paragraph 3.2. above, the pressure measured in the crankcase does not exceed the atmospheric pressure prevailing at the time of measurement.
+The vehicle shall be deemed satisfactory if, in every condition of measurement defined in paragraph 3.2. of this annex, the pressure measured in the crankcase does not exceed the atmospheric pressure prevailing at the time of measurement.

 5.4.
 For the test by the method described above, the pressure in the intake manifold shall be measured to within 1 kPa.